A Note on Clustering Aggregation for Binary Clusterings: Introduction

-\paragraph{Related work.} \MirkMin{} is a special variant of the NP-hard \textsc{Clustering Aggregation}~\cite{GioManTsa2007} problem (aka.\ \textsc{Consensus Clustering}~\cite{FilSki2004} or \textsc{Clusters Ensembles}~\cite{StrGho2002}) from machine learning and bioinformatics.
-The problem has as input a set~$\ppp$ of $m$~partitions on a set~$U$ of $n$~elements and we search for a target partition~$P^*$ that minimizes the Mirkin distances to all $m$ partitions.
-Herein, a \emph{partition} on the set~$U$ is an equivalent binary relation~$\sim$ (\emph{i.e.} reflexive, symmetric, and transitive).
-Thus, each partition can be represented by the equivalence classes of the corresponding equivalence relation.
-The Mirkin distance between two partitions is defined as the number of pairs of elements which are equivalent in one partition but non-equivalent in the other, or the other way round.
+Let us now view clusterings from a relational point of view.
+Recall that a \myemph{partition} on the set~$U$ is an equivalence relation~$\sim$ (i.e., reflexive, symmetric, and transitive) over~$U\times U$.
+Each partition can be represented by the equivalence classes of the corresponding equivalence relation.
+We can thus alternatively define the Mirkin distance between two partitions as the number of pairs of elements which are equivalent in one partition but non-equivalent in the other, or the other way round.

-A partition with at most two equivalence classes can also be expressed as a binary string.
-Thus, it is straight-forward to see that our problem is equivalent to \textsc{Clustering Aggregation for Binary Strings}, \emph{i.e.} both the input and the output partitions are binary strings. \MirkMin{} has further applications in voting theory and is also studied under the name of \textsc{Binary Relation Aggregation}~\cite{BarMon1981,Wakabayashi1986,Wakabayashi1998}, which is related to a concept in voting known as the median relation~\cite{BarMon1981}. \citet{DoGuKoWe2014} showed that \MirkMin{} is NP-hard under Turing reduction.
-We will show in this note that the problem is NP-hard by providing a many-one reduction, which also implies that the trivial brute-force $O^*(2^n)$ algorithm for the problem cannot be substantially improved.
+\MirkMin{} has applications in voting theory and is also a restriction of the \textsc{Binary Relation Aggregation via Median Procedure} problem~\cite{BarMon1981,Wakabayashi1986,Wakabayashi1998,Hudry2012}.
+The latter problem takes as input a set of alternatives~$C$ and a set of votes expressed as binary relations over~$C\times C$, and aims at finding a binary relation with minimum sum of symmetric-difference distances to the votes~\cite{BarMon1981}.
+The \myemph{symmetric-difference distance} between two binary relations~$s$ and $t$ is simply the cardinality of their symmetric differences~$\mpdist(s,t)=|s\setminus t| + |t\setminus s|$.
+It is straightforward to see that for equivalence relations the symmetric-difference distance equals two times the Mirkin distance.

-Very recently, we~\cite{CheHerSor2018pnorm} considered a related problem, \pHDClong, which searches for a centroid string which minimizes the $p$\nobreakdash-norm of its Hamming distances to the input strings, for each fixed $p>1$.
+Relatedly, we considered a problem called \pHDClong, which, for some fixed $p>1$, is to find a centroid string which minimizes the $p$\nobreakdash-norm of its Hamming distances to the input strings~\cite{CheHerSor2018pnormesa}.
 When the objective is to maximize instead of minimize the distances and when $p=2$, the \MirkMin{} problem can be reduced to this maximization variant.

+\paragraph{Remarks} In 2017, Jiehua Chen participated in the working group on ``Aggregation Procedures with Nonstandard Input and Output Types'' of the Dagstuhl seminar on ``Voting: Beyond Simple Majorities and Single-Winner Elections'' that our friend Gerhard Woeginger also attended~\cite{Dagstuhl2017}.
+One of the open questions to be addressed in the working group is concerned about the computational complexity of \MirkMin{} proposed by Bill Zwicker (Union College).
+Gerhard immediately pointed out that the objective function underlying \MirkMin{} is not convex.
+Although the working group did not settle the computational complexity of \MirkMin{}, we would like to dedicate this article to Gerhard due to his insightful comments and discussions during the seminar.